BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Stalk Unseen
 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Forest Stalker** `PASSIVE`

-- **Forest Stalker** `PASSIVE` - Whenever a friendly Druadan model within 6" of Ghan-buri-Ghan that is within a piece of woodland terrain suffers a Wound, roll a D6.
+Whenever a friendly Druadan model within 6" of Ghan-buri-Ghan that is within a piece of woodland terrain suffers a Wound, roll a D6.
 On the roll of a natural 6, the Wound is ignored.

 </div>